-- Has the means (weapons or medicines) available to commit suicide or do harm to another person.
+- Has the means (weapons or medicines) available to do self-harm or to harm another person.

-- Has set a time and place to commit suicide.
+- Has set a time and place to attempt suicide.

 - Thinks that there is no other way to end the pain.